 In aviation, data used to be locked in silos for maintenance, flight management, aircraft monitoring and safety, and other critical workflows.
 Airbus has discovered the value of integrating disparate data sources.

 Airbus is the only player in the industry able to connect and enable the complete digital aviation ecosystem.
 The aim is to make the data sharable, open and transparent to create value for our customers.
 Being at the heart of aviation, Airbus, through Skywise, supports its customers’ activity on every aircraft-related aspect of the industry.

 Airbus launched the Skywise aviation data platform at the 2017 Paris Air Show, in collaboration with Palantir Technologies – which is a pioneer in big-data integration and advanced analytics.

 Skywise aims to become the platform of reference used by all major aviation players to improve their operational performance and business results, as well as to support their own digital transformation.
-In time, Airbus aims to extend Skywise to become aerospace’s data platform of reference, with a service offering adapted not only to the aviation ecosystem, but to defence customers and helicopter operators, as well.
+In time, Airbus aims to extend Skywise to become aerospace’s data platform of reference.

 Skywise will enable us to reach new insights into the operation of our aircraft, optimise our maintenance, engineering and flight operations decision-making and reduce our costs.